opsvision/snap-plugin-collector-syslog/README.md

 ### System Requirements
 * [golang 1.7+](https://golang.org/dl/) (needed only for building)

-Note: This plugin does not require Python rather it depends on the go library [gopsutil](https://github.com/shirou/gopsutil).

 ### Operating systems
 All OSs currently supported by snap:
 * Linux/amd64